Maffinz/MessageIT/README.md

 Upcomming Updates
 Sends Message at a certain time
 Move on to Swift -> Will use Google API Geocode

+Clone